Blog>Cost Guides>EPC cost guide

 An EPC is a certificate that provides information about your property’s energy usage and typical energy costs.
 It also gives recommendations on how you can increase your property’s efficiency, ultimately reducing your energy usage.

 An EPC is valid for ten years.
-But if the time’s come to get a new one, let’s take a look at exactly how much it’ll cost.
+But if the time has come to get a new one, here's how much you can expect to pay.

 How much does an EPC cost?